mlaico/tldr-machine-learning/googles-large-scale-deep-learning.md

-Google Large Scale NN Project
+#Google Large Scale NN Project

+- DistBelief is Googles large-scale deep learning infrastructure wih two layers of parallelism
+- Deep learning is good to try for machine perception acts (vision, hearing, etc.) and if you have a mountain of (labeled) data

+***

 Artificial Intelligence and Machine Learning
  - AI: Making machines intelligent